From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Discussion

 \section{Discussion}

-\paragraph{Reasoning as progressive graph construction.} Our results support a view in which reasoning emerges through the progressive construction of structured dependencies during computation.
-Rather than encoding a single linear trace, intermediate representations contain information consistent with a directed acyclic graph of premises, intermediate conclusions, and their relations.
-Importantly, recoverability of DAG geometry does not imply that the model explicitly represents symbolic graphs, nor that such structure alone guarantees correct reasoning \cite{elazar-etal-2021-amnesic}.
-Instead, it provides an operational notion of internal structure: certain graph-theoretic properties are linearly accessible from hidden states, indicating that relational organization is implicitly embedded in representation space.
-This perspective complements rationale-based analyses by characterizing structure independently of any particular textual realization.
+\paragraph{Reasoning as progressive graph construction.} Our results support a view in which reasoning involves the progressive formation of structured dependencies during computation, rather than being captured solely by a linear trace.
+This suggests that relational organization is implicitly embedded in representation space, providing a complementary perspective to rationale-based analyses that does not depend on any particular textual realization \citep{elazar-etal-2021-amnesic}.

-\paragraph{Localization of reasoning computation.} The layerwise patterns suggest that reasoning-relevant structure is not uniformly distributed across the network.
-Depth and distance information are most accessible in intermediate layers, while earlier layers are dominated by local or lexical features and later layers exhibit more variable recoverability.
-This aligns with prior observations of layer specialization \cite{tenney2019bertpipeline} and suggests the existence of reasoning-dominant layers where global dependency structure is most explicitly encoded \cite{he2025far}.
-The depth-dependent shift in peak recoverability further indicates that deeper reasoning steps are preferentially supported in later layers, consistent with gradual integration of longer-range dependencies.
-Together, these findings point to a partial localization of reasoning computation that may serve as a target for mechanistic analysis or intervention.
+\paragraph{Localization of reasoning structure.} Reasoning-relevant structure is not uniformly distributed across the network.
+DAG properties are most recoverable in intermediate layers, consistent with layer specialization \citep{tenney2019bertpipeline} and with the existence of reasoning-dominant layers \citep{he2025far}.
+The depth- and span-dependent patterns we observe further suggest that node position and long-range dependency information become recoverable at different stages of the network, pointing to a partial localization of distinct structural components of reasoning that may be useful for future mechanistic analysis or intervention.

-\paragraph{Relation to chain-of-thought.} An internal reasoning DAG is not equivalent to a surface chain-of-thought.
-A linear rationale can be viewed as a projection of an underlying dependency structure, and multiple linear traces may correspond to the same internal graph.
-This clarifies why faithful reasoning need not correspond to a unique or complete textual explanation, and why generated rationales may vary without implying inconsistency \cite{turpin2023language, lanham2023measuring}.
-Probing internal structure therefore provides a complementary lens to chain-of-thought analyses, focusing on invariants of reasoning organization rather than specific verbalizations.
+\paragraph{Relation to chain-of-thought.} A linear rationale can be viewed as a projection of an underlying dependency structure, and multiple linear traces may correspond to the same internal graph.
+This helps explain why faithful reasoning need not correspond to a unique textual explanation, and why generated rationales may vary without implying inconsistency.
+At the same time, generated CoT can be unfaithful or lead to wrong answers, so textual rationales alone may give a misleading picture of the underlying reasoning process \citep{turpin2023language, lanham2023measuring}.
+Probing internal structure therefore complements chain-of-thought analysis by focusing on more stable structural properties rather than specific verbalizations.